pavdmyt/pavdmyt.github.io/_posts/2015-10-14-How-to-implement-tags-at-jekyll-website.md

 Creating Tags boilerplate
 -------------------------

 First, let's decide how our tags will look and feel.
-I've chosen tags CSS from [here](http://codepen.io/wbeeftink/pen/dIaDH).
+I've chosen [CSS tags by Wouter Beeftink](http://codepen.io/wbeeftink/pen/dIaDH).
 Let's add them to our site's CSS.
 HTML part contains example on how to add a single tag or a list of tags to the page.
 Let's grab it and modify a bit using Jekyll templating language - [Liquid](https://github.com/Shopify/liquid/wiki).
 I want to see tags at both *index page* and at each *post page*, so I added following code snippets:

 ### index.html
 {% highlight html %}